Why Brunei's Princess Sarah designed head scarves for women

 The princess' relative transparency stands in contrast to other members of the royal family.

-While Sultan Hassanal Bolkiah is known to keep a tight lid on family affairs, his status as one of the world's wealthiest rulers in the world, with a reported $20 billion as of 2011, is hardly a secret.
+While Sultan Hassanal Bolkiah is known to keep a tight lid on family affairs, his status as one of the world's wealthiest rulers, with a reported $20 billion as of 2011, is hardly a secret.

 Furthermore, Princess Sarah is operating in a country that in 2014 made international headlines when it introduced sharia law.

 The Islamic penal code punishes crimes such as sodomy with flogging and death by stoning, and its introduction was widely condemned by women's activists around the world.

 A fashion frontier